dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

 too much time on it --- instead adapt the interrupt code from the last lab to brute force fix the issue by using interrupts.

+##### PWM hacks.

+A nice hack for PWM --- lets say we want the LED to be at 30% brightness.
+So, over 10 periods, we will do 3 on's for 7 off's.
+There are many ways to arrange these on and offs.
+It's easy to mess this calculation up.
+Fortunately, if we change domains there's an easy solution: you can look at this problem as drawing a line on a graphics display (i.e., where the X and Y coordinates are integers) with a 3/7 slope (i.e., X=on, Y=off), where we want to minimize the error of the line (so it is not jagged).
+This is a well-known, old problem in graphics, which means there is some simple, well-tested code for it.
+You can adapt the [Bresenham](https://rosettacode.org/wiki/Bitmap/Bresenham%27s_line_algorithm#C) code for it.
+We have some code in the `libpi/` directory if you want to use it.
+It makes the interrupt handler in the next part much simpler.

 ### Part 3: Use interrupts to PWM smoothly.

 You need a way to have one job to run while another is hogging the CPU.